laradevitt/alpinejs-simple-example/README.md

 npm i
 gulp build
 ```

-You should now be able to drag and drop public/index.html into a browser to view it.

 Although I'm using npm and a task runner to build my templates, since Alpine.js
 doesn't actually require a build process you can just load the file directly inside the template.
 It even initializes itself!
 Pretty cool.